ralapple/weather_api/README.md

 # Weather API Application
 Built by Raymond Lyon
-Basic weather application built to learn API's, API responses and how to manange the responses.
+Web based weather application built to learn restful API's, API responses and how to manange the responses.

 Phase 1: Create a basic application to learn how to fetch data from an API using Javascipt.
 Goals: